 Basic G-Shock models are made in China, Thailand and Japan, while the higher-end and special models are fully Japanese-made.
 In those Japanese facilities is where R&D happens — and where G-Shocks are tested.
-The name G-Shock comes from the term "gravitational shock," and it seems to refer to mechanics in which shock is measured in the unit g.
+The name G-Shock comes from the term "gravitational shock," and it seems to refer to the field of mechanics in which shock is measured in the unit g.
 A typical G-Shock watch is built to withstand a good shock, 200m of water pressure, plus other dangers a watch might encounter — and then some.

 Casio G-Shock Buying Guide

 Let’s carve up this beast of a lineup known as G-Shock, paring as we can along the way.
 The first thing to recognize is that many individual reference numbers are really just alternative colorways for many G-Shock models.
-That helps simplify things…a little: the brand regularly updates existing models with more design changes than mere colors.
+That helps simplify things… a little: the brand regularly updates existing models with more design changes than mere colors.

-Then there are fully digital models, analog/digital hybrid displays, and an increasing number of analog-only models, too.
+Then there are fully digital models, analog/digital hybrid displays and an increasing number of analog-only models, too.
 The analog/digital divide is one way in which Casio cleaves its G-Shock offerings, so we have grouped this guide into three major categories: digital-only, analog/digital hybrids and all-analog.
 It’s a start.

-Almost all G-Shocks will have a stopwatch, a countdown timer, a backlight, and 200m of water resistance.
-Beyond that, Casio riffs endlessly with style and functionality, from resin-cased altimeter- and barometer-loaded models to precious-metal atomic-clock referencing dual-time world travelers.
+Almost all G-Shocks will have a stopwatch, a countdown timer, a backlight and 200m of water resistance.
+Beyond that, Casio riffs endlessly with style and functionality, from resin-cased altimeter- and barometer-loaded models to precious-metal atomic-clock-referencing dual-time world travelers.
 In reality, it's tough to wrangle all of G-Shock's constantly evolving offerings into a coherent picture, but this guide should help you navigate your way to one (or 10) that suits you.

 Casio G-Shock 5600 Series